Secure Shell Origins

 “SSH” stands for the Secure Shell.
 It is both an application and a protocol.
 A protocol is a standard or set of common codes that disparate developers can use in order to create compatible programs without directly collaborating; an application is an executable program that performs a function.

 SSH was originally developed for the Unix operating system.
-A shell is a Command Line Interpreter (CLI) that provides the commands that users can type in on Unix computer.
+A shell is a Command Line Interpreter (CLI) that provides the commands that users can type in on Unix computers.
 The original shell is the Bourne shell, which is abbreviated to “sh.”
 The “sh” naming convention was adopted by the producers of other shells: Korn shell is “ksh,” Almquist shell is “ash,” and Debian-Almquist shell is “dash,” for example.
 So, the abbreviation of “Secure Shell” follows a standard used for all shell types in its abbreviation “SSH.”

 Secure Shell creates a command line environment with those commands executed on a remote computer, rather than on the computer that you are sitting at.
 This is a very similar operating procedure to FTP, the File Transfer Protocol.